BLuckoo/Challenge_14_NYC_Bikes/README.md

 ##
 - Survey geared towards female ridership to understand the barriers to ridership.
 - Marketing campaigns to encourage female ridership.
-- Marketing campaigns geared towards increasing ridership during the week-ends - may be reduced rates or more bike stations closer to tourist attractions.
+- Marketing campaigns geared towards increasing ridership on the week-ends - may be reduced rates or increased number of bike stations closer to tourist attractions.

 ##
 **Further Analysis & Recommendations**